 Wash sheets separately from clothing or towels for the most thorough clean.
-Pre-treat any stains, then use a gentle cycle with cool water.
+Pre-treat any stains, then use a gentle cycle with eco-friendly laundry detergent and cool water.
 You don’t necessarily need to use hot water, but it does help kill dust mites.
 Tumble dry on low, or hang them in the sun.

 Washing other bedding

 - Pillowcases: Once a week